steadylearner/faceio_example/blogs/How to use CORS for all routes with Next js and browser session api.md

 }
 ```

-You can save the code above as withCors.ts or withNextCors.ts or something else and use it as a Next js api hanlders.
+You can save the code above as withCors.ts or withNextCors.ts or something else and use it as a Next js api handlers.
 [You can find some examples for it here.](https://github.com/steadylearner/faceio_example/tree/main/src/pages/api/v1/user)

 [For example, you can use NextCors locally similar to the code snippet below and compare.](https://github.com/steadylearner/faceio_example/blob/main/src/pages/api/v1/user/register.ts)